johanley/covid-19-canada/README.md

 # About
-Basic stats, news feed, and useful info for the covid-19 outbreak, for the residents of Canada.
+Basic stats and news feeds for the various jurisdictions in Canada, regarding the covid-19 outbreak.

-# Motivation
-This project was begun out of frustration with government sources of data.
+This project was begun out of frustration with government data sources.
 Government web pages state the current value of stats, but has no easy way of getting at **consolidated time-series data in a convenient form**.

-# Projects on github using similar data:
+Projects on github using similar data:

  * https://github.com/wzmli/COVID19-Canada
  * https://github.com/ishaberry/Covid19Canada